jupyterhub/repo2docker-action/README.md

 [pytest-notebook](https://pytest-notebook.readthedocs.io/) is used to run any Jupyter Notebooks as tests.

+This **works with any Jupyter kernel**.
+This action will use the Jupyter kernel defined in any notebook you put in `image-tests/`.
+This can be used to execute and test notebooks from any language.

+To use automatic image testing, follow these steps:

 1. Create a directory named `image-tests/` in your GitHub repository.
 2. Any `.py` files you add inside this directory will be discovered and run with `pytest` inside the built image after the image has